How To Secure WordPress Website

 It is really important to make sure that your WordPress site, plugin and scripts are updated to the latest stable version.
 Most of the new WordPress and plugin versions contain security patches.
 Even if those vulnerabilities cannot be easily exploited most of the times, it is important to have them fixed.

-1.1 – Update WordPress From the admin area
+1.1 – Update Wordpress From the admin area

 In WordPress you can easily update your application directly from the admin area.
 When a new version is available, you will see a notification in the WP admin area.